chaosink/point-line/README.md

 # point-line
-A demo about points and lines and mouse cursor.
+A graphic demo about points, lines and mouse cursor.

 ## Compiling
 ```Shell